SteffenKn/WS2801-alexa/README.md

 # WS2801-alexa

-WS2801-alexa is a package that controls led strips via WS2801-pi on alexa voice commands.
+WS2801-alexa is a package that controls led strips via WS2801-pi on Alexa voice commands.

 ## Wiring